Miguel Aguilar (Bolivian footballer): Club

 Aguilar began his career with Oriente Petrolero in 1977.
 Two years later he transferred to Bolívar before joining The Strongest in 1980.
-That same year, he also had a brief spell with Argentine club Ferro Carril Oeste.
+That same year, he also had a brief spell with the Argentine sports club Ferro Carril Oeste.
 In his return to Bolivia he signed with Blooming where he played from 1981 to 1982.
 The following season, he made his second stint with Oriente and later with The Strongest.
 His last professional club was Destroyers.
 Aguilar retired in 1988.

 International

 Aguilar also played for the Bolivia national team between 1977 and 1983, scoring 10 goals in 34 games.

 Managerial career

 After retiring as a player, he took up coaching.
-The teams he managed include Blooming, Oriente Petrolero and Real Santa Cruz.
-He was also Ramiro Blacutt's assistant coach in 2004, when he was in charge of the national team.
+The teams he managed include Blooming, Oriente Petrolero, and Real Santa Cruz.
+He was also Ramiro Blacut's assistant coach in 2004, when he was in charge of the national team.